nkmrshn/next_holiday/README.markdown

 Next Holiday Twitter bot
 ========================

 This Twitter bot is for Japanese holiday.
-It will tweet "when is the next holiday" in Japanese, if yesterday or previous week friday was a holiday.
+It will tweet "when is the next holiday" in Japanese.

 Preparation
 -----------